Scholarships

 Filipino American Association of Central Virginia Scholarship

-The applicant should be a senior from a high school in Henrico, Chesterfield, Hanover, or the City of Richmond who is planning to attend college.
+The applicant should be a senior from a high school in Henrico, Chesterfield, Hanover, the City of Richmond, Powhatan, Goochland or Petersburg who is planning to attend college.
 A 3.5 GPA or higher is required, along with a short essay and two letters of recommendation.
 Contact high school counselor for application.

 Alpha Phi Alpha Fraternity, Inc., Rho Iota Lambda Chapter and The 423 Fund Scholarships